SHARP-Robotics/8411-FTC-centerstage/README.md

 *This was written after our robotics season ended* \
 This was my first year coding(I was the main coder for our team) we attended 3 scrimmages, 2 AL Cups, and a TN State Competition.
 We ended up finishing 2nd for the qualifying matches in the State comp, (TechNova was in 1st big shout out to their insane robot).
 We had a 50 point autonomous, could hang, somewhat reliably shoot our airplane, and a decent TeleOp.
 This code was kinda janky to be honest.
 Hopefully next year I can do better.

+UPDATE:
+We are now going to worlds due to some other circumstances with the team that won!

 ### Welcome
 Welcome to the code repository of Team 8411 SHARP for the FTC (FIRST Tech Challenge) Centerstage 2023-2024 robotics competition!
 This repository contains the source code for our robot's control systems, autonomous routines, and teleoperation functionalities.
 Our team is dedicated to innovation, collaboration, and excellence in robotics.